rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

 * Elevated or administrative privileges on the system (For example root, `sudo` and so on)
 * Optional: familiarity with networking concepts

-## Introduction

-Nowadays a computer without network connectivity is almost useless by itself.
-Whether you need to update the packages on a server or simply browse external Websites from your laptop - you will need network access!

-This guide aims to provide Rocky Linux users the basic knowledge on how to setup network connectivity on a Rocky Linux system.

 ## Using NetworkManager service

-At the user level, the networking stack is managed by *NetworkManager*.
+At the user level, the networking stack is managed by `NetworkManager`.
 This tool runs as a service, and you can check its state with the following command:

 ```bash
 systemctl status NetworkManager